not-atlas/Atlas_BSE_Portfolio/index.md

 # Robotic arm Rover
 This is my project of a Robotic arm which I attached onto a previous project.
 I modified the code to make the wheels move with the press of the joystick button.
 My biggest challenge was how I had to learn the arduino code by myself, and coding in the arduino code.
 But this was also one of the things I enjoyed learning most.
+I always grew fond of robotic arms and the one on the Mars rover caught my eye.
+I chose this project to learn more about how robotic arms work.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|